bkw777/NODE_DATAPAC/README.md

 PCB BOTTOM
 ![](PCB/NODE_DATAPAC_256K_historical_bottom.jpg)

 The real PCB has no silkscreen.
-This image below has silkscreen added to show where the components from the schematic go.
+This image has silkscreen added to show where the components from the schematic go.
 ![](PCB/NODE_DATAPAC_256K_historical_top_annotated.jpg)